NITHINKR06/Airtable/README.md

 Modify existing forms and configure Airtable base and table connections.

 ![Edit Form](client/public/edit_form.png)

+### Form Preview
+Preview your form as respondents will see it, with live conditional logic evaluation.

 ### Form Responses
 View all submissions with expandable details, status tracking, and export options.